 Guest users can try pasted-text inputs up to 2,500 words before logging in.
 Logged-in Free users can create notes from pasted text with monthly and daily generation limits and can paste up to 5,000 words per input.
 Pro adds 300 AI generations per month, no daily cap, PDF uploads, longer inputs up to 30,000 words, advanced note styles, and more export options.

 Good revision is not just reading.
 Aripsy can help turn your generated notes into flashcards and practice prompts so you can test recall after reading.
-Free users get limited flashcards, while Pro users can create unlimited flashcards plus MCQs and fill-in-the-blank practice from the same study material.
+Free users get limited flashcards, while Pro has no separate flashcard cap within the 300 monthly AI-generation allowance and also includes MCQs and fill-in-the-blank practice.

 Aripsy supports common subjects including Biology, Chemistry, Physics, Mathematics, History, Geography, Economics, Business, Psychology, Computer Science, English Literature, Law, Medicine, and Engineering.
 It also includes exam and curriculum settings such as GCSE, A-Level, IB, AP, SAT, Cambridge, AQA, Edexcel, OCR, and more.